joseph0293/website/README.md

 October 11th 2023: Added Animate On Scroll Library to make content appear on page while scrolling down to content.

+## April 16th
+Now that I have learned javascript, I can incorporate that into my code as a separate java file instead of in each file.
+(For the logo wink) And now, I also understand the code that is used.
+Seems simple!

 ## SOURCE & CREDITS

 I've used the following sources to help with coding my website: